Bootz/Twisted-AutoPlayerBot/README.md

 Twisted-AutoPlayerBot
 =====================

-APBot: World Of Warcraft Bot that was created to play the game unattended, and learning as it plays. this is a storage repo
+APBot: was a Playerbot that plays World of Warcraft unattended, and continuiously learning it plays
+       This has been Discontinued, may still with with TBC private servers. this repo is just a storage for this bot.